No-nonsense tools for thriving in the digital space

 Bitwarden

 You need a password manager.
 Adopt one early if you still aren't using one already.
 Bitwarden is a fantastic choice.
-I highly recommend to explore and get its premium features although you can use it for free.
+I highly recommend exploring its premium features although you can use it for free.
 Proton Pass seems to be a solid choice as well.
 If you wish to go fully offline without relying on any providers, then go for KeePassX.

 Protonmail

-Your e-mail provider matters.
-Proton was established in Switzerland by a team of scientists at CERN (the European Organization for Nuclear Research) with a vision of Internet where privacy is the default.
+Your email provider matters.
+Proton was established in Switzerland by a team of scientists at CERN with a vision of an Internet where privacy is the default.
 It is open-source, ad free, privacy oriented and very secure.
-Since then, Proton has grown up to provide several more services developed in the same philosophy.
-E-mail is however still the most central one.

 Signal

 State-of-the-art end-to-end encrypted communication messenger.
 If you should install only one app on your mobile phone, this is the one.
-Conversations are stored exclusively on your and recipient's device – not on any servers on the internet.
-Moreover, it is free to use without any ads.
-No other messenger app is comparable to Signal's privacy and security features.
-If you can, consider supporting the Signal developers with a donation.
-They definitely deserve it.
+Conversations are stored exclusively on your and the recipient's device — not on any servers on the internet.
+It is free to use without any ads.

 Taking it to the next level